space-physics/piradar/README.rst

     ~/rpgr PM_sim.grc

+variable ``dist_m`` is adjusted to make a simulated point target.

+The output is processed with ``receive.py``, which should match the distance specified in ``dist_m`` in ``PM_sim.grc``.

+NOTE: there may be a bug with GRC Delay Block in GNU Radio 3.7.9; it seems to truncate the file causing a 120 km bias.
+We can just workaround this for now, because maybe it was fixed in GNU Radio 3.7.10.

 Actual psuedorandom PM with Red Pitaya
 --------------------------------------
 Now we put the psuedorandom PM on the hardware transmitter/receiver with the Red Pitaya DAC and ADC respectively::